 Excessive exposure to UV rays does not only cause the aesthetic effects of skin ageing such as wrinkling, sagging and laxity, but also accounts for many clinically reported skin conditions, including skin cancer6.

 How does visible light cause skin ageing?

 Visible light has the ability to penetrate to the dermis.
 The rays can cause dermatological conditions and contribute to skin ageing as a result of oxidative stress.
-Research has shown that the generation of free radicals from oxidative stress was higher after visible light exposure.
+Research has shown that the generation of free radicals from oxidative stress was higher after visible light exposure7.
 These free radicals had an inflammatory effect causing impaired cellular functioning and a deterioration in skin health.
-Long-term exposure to visible light can often result in dyspigmentation and skin damage.6
+Long-term exposure to visible light can often result in pigmentation and skin damage6.

 How does ozone pollution cause skin ageing?